Research output per year

 I am a Principal Lecturer in Physical Geography within the School of Applied Sciences (SAS).
 My teaching and research interests are:

-With a PhD (Queen Mary University of London) and Batchelor with Hons (University of Reading) in Physical Geography I am passionate about the environment and inspired by the outdoors – particularly mountainous and cold environments.
-My research has taken me to many exciting, and often breath-taking, locations in both the UK (e.g. Scotland, Wales, Dartmoor, Norfolk, The Lake District etc.) and abroad (e.g. Austria, Arctic Russia, Belgium, Canada, Denmark, Germany, Iceland, Ireland, Italy, Japan, Singapore, Svalbard etc.) – experiences which help shape and inform my teaching, providing real-world examples both in the classroom and on student field trips.
+With a PhD (NERC: Queen Mary University of London) and Batchelor with Hons (University of Reading) in Physical Geography I am passionate about the environment and inspired by the outdoors – particularly mountainous and cold environments.
+My research has taken me to many exciting and breath-taking locations in both the UK (e.g. Scotland, Wales, Dartmoor, Norfolk, The Lake District etc.) and abroad (e.g. Austria, Arctic Russia, Belgium, Canada, Denmark, Germany, Greenland, Iceland, Ireland, Italy, Japan, Singapore, Svalbard, Switzerland etc.) – experiences which help shape and inform my teaching, providing real-world examples both in the classroom and on student field trips.

 I am Course Leader for the BSc (Hons) Geography course, making sure the course continues to evolve and develop, and supporting students in their studies.
-In addition, I am the elected Coordinator of the University’s Past Human and Environment Dynamics (PHED) Research Excellence Group (2017-present).
-As part of this role I am responsible for guiding the strategic development of the group, through research and enterprise action planning.
-I am also a member of (i) SAS Research & Knowledge Exchange Committee 2014-present (to increase collectively the SAS research profile); and (ii) SAS Equality, Inclusivity and Diversity Committee 2021-present (to address equality for all).
-In the past I have also been (i) a member of the School's Athena Swan Charter Group 2013-16 (to address gender equality in Science, Technology, Engineering, Mathematics & Medicine); (ii) representative for the School's Research Ethics and Governance Committee 2013-16 (to maintain high ethical standards in research); and (iii) a member of the School's Quality and Standards Committee 2017-19 (ensuring course quality and academic standards).
+In addition, I am the elected Coordinator of the University’s Past Human and Environment Dynamics (PHED) Research Excellence Group (2017-present) and an executive board member of the new Centre for Environment and Society (Geoscience and Society Strand: 2025-present).
+As part of these roles I am responsible for guiding the strategic development of the group, through research and enterprise action planning.
+I am also a member of the School’s Equality, Inclusivity and Diversity Committee 2021-present (to address equality for all).

-As well as being Course Leader for BSc (Hons) Geography I am involved in teaching several modules for Geography, Earth & Environment courses from Foundation through to Masters level.
-I am also a supervisor to undergraduate dissertation and Masters students, and I have primary-supervised two University-funded PhD projects.
-Examples of modules I teach on:
+As well as being Course Leader for BSc (Hons) Geography I am involved in teaching several modules for Geography and Environment courses from Foundation through to Masters level.
+I am also a supervisor to undergraduate dissertation and Masters students, and I have lead-supervised two University-funded PhD projects.
+Examples of modules I teach on include:

 Foundation Level